Volunteer at the Zoo

 New volunteer opportunity for ages 16 and up

 A “Play Partner” is a volunteer who is primarily responsible for observing and facilitating children’s play experiences as well as providing resources for zoo patrons in the activity play spaces located within Hasbro’s “Our Big Backyard” exhibit.
 Must be at least 16 years old, enthusiastic, willing to learn, and willing to foster a safe environment for our patrons.
 Total commitment is 80 hours / year, which includes a mandatory 8 hour training that takes place in the spring and fall.
 Play Partners must work a 4 hour shift of their choice either weekly or bi-weekly.
-Play Partner enrollment is now closed.
+Play Partner Applications are due by March 1. - Click here for job description and application.

 Public Relations Events Volunteer